 Put in about a 4-inch layer of shredded newspapers.
 Spray the papers with water until they are damp but not soggy.

 Add more table scraps every week and keep the soil moist but not wet.
 (If it starts to smell, it's too wet.)
-To keep flies from laying eggs on your compost pile, be sure to cover scraps with soil.
-Also add more paper and yard scraps such as grass clippings each week.
+Be sure to cover the scraps with soil to keep flies from laying eggs on your compost pile.

 Store your worm compost bin in a shady place, such as a basement or garage.